Galadon123/Security-Labs/IDOR/README.md

   ```
   https://vulnerable.site/download?file=normal.pdf
   ```
-  Where `123` is the identifier for a message.
+  Where `file=normal.pdf` is the identifier for a file.

 ### **2. Manipulation**
 The attacker modifies the reference to point to a different object that they should not have access to.
-For instance, changing the message ID from 123 to 124 to access someone else's message.
+For instance, changing the file name from normal.pdf to confidential.pdf to access someone else's file.

 - Example manipulated URL:
   ```